Dale-Boquiren/SYSADM1/_Portfolio_Template.md

 decision-making?

   -----------------------------------------------------------------------
+Yes, the course strongly emphasized critical thinking and analysis.
+It promoted higher-order thinking skills through problem-solving tasks, like troubleshooting system issues and making decisions on the best approaches to configure and manage services based on specific needs.
   -----------------------------------------------------------------------

 Reflecting on your personal growth, what new knowledge, skills, or perspectives did you gain from this course?

   -----------------------------------------------------------------------
+From this course, I gained a basic understanding of managing services on both Windows and Linux, learning their similarities and differences, and gaining foundational skills in troubleshooting and configuration.
   -----------------------------------------------------------------------

 How do you plan to apply what you have learned in this course to your future studies, career, or personal life?

   -----------------------------------------------------------------------
+I plan to apply the basic skills I’ve learned in this course by using my knowledge of Windows and Linux to troubleshoot and configure systems more effectively in future projects, studies, and possibly in a career involving IT or system administration.
   -----------------------------------------------------------------------